 , and Boolean

-, but what if you need to handle more complex data types, such as Date
+, but you can define custom scalars to handle more complex data types, such as Date

 , URL